 #4.
 Digital currency rush

-If you want to receive more helpful foreign currency news, travel money tips or exclusive offers, delivered straight to your inbox, you can join the Travel Money Club today for free.
+If you want to receive more helpful foreign currency news, travel money tips and exclusive offers delivered straight to your inbox, join the Travel Money Club today for free.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.